On the Web Cam

 I hate academics who toss in foreign quotations and then don't translate them, but you'll have to take this 'cum grano salis'!

-Kevin has 2 children, Connie (22) and Hetty (20) - they are my magnum opus and, educationally, have surpassed me.
-Connie did some fantastically brave work in Uganda trying to stop the horrific sacrifice of children but is now safe at SOAS.
-Hetty is braving the North in Glasgow.
-The original text here ended with the phrase 'Omnia vincit amor' but from my point of view it didn't.
+Kevin has 2 children, Connie (26) and Hetty (23) - they are my magnum opus and, educationally, have surpassed me.
+Connie did some fantastically brave work in Uganda trying to stop the horrific sacrifice of children but then went to SOAS, and is now doing an MPhil in Cambridge.
+Hetty is studying at Glasgow University.
+The original text here ended with the phrase 'Omnia vincit amor' but from my point of view it hasn' yet.
 My oldest daughter and I live, pro tempore, in Hackney, in what the Tourist Board call the 'East End'.

 Ok, 'Mea Culpa':